komfiGolabi/CoCo-Concert-Corner/README.md

 ### Code

 * Whole project was based on the mini walk through project from Code Institute.
 Whole Python section and its functionality is taken from that project and once the skeleton and all the database conncetions were made, I started to change all the layout, adjusting it to the needs of my project.

- * Navbar Menu was taken from Materialize CSS framework, using a dropdown menu, footer as well
+I followed once more the videos from the project and was adjusting things o the way.

- *
+* Structure was taken from Materialize CSS framework, using a dropdown menu, footer as well

 * [Stack Overflow](https://stackoverflow.com/)
 * [Free Code Camp](https://www.freecodecamp.org/)